fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 Traditionally document databases like Mongo do not support  <i>join queries</i> that are available in relational databases,  used for aggregating data from multiple tables.
 However starting from version 3.2.
 Mongo has supported [lookup aggregation queries](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/).
 We will not be taking a look at this functionality in this course.

-If we need functionality similar to join queries, we will implement it in our application code by making multiple queries.
+If we need a functionality similar to join queries, we will implement it in our application code by making multiple queries.
 In certain situations Mongoose can take care of joining and aggregating data, which gives the appearance of a join query.
 However, even in these situations Mongoose makes multiple queries to the database in the background.

 ### References across collections